barr-israel/barrcodes/content/posts/1brc_part1/index.md

   ...
 ```

-> [!Warning] Undefined Behaviour
+> [!WARNING] Undefined Behaviour
-> Undefined behaviour(or UB), refers to code whose execution is not defined by the programming language, for example, reading and writing to arbitrary memory locations.
+> Undefined behaviour (or UB), refers to code whose execution is not defined by the programming language, for example, reading and writing to arbitrary memory locations.
 > When a piece of code contains UB, the compiler is allowed to do many things, including crash, silently ignore it, or do any other read/write.computation.
 > In this case, I am reading past the end of the array, which is considered UB.
 > If the end of the array happens to be at the end of a memory page, it is very likely that the program will crash when trying to load the last line.